WPSemantix/timbr_python_SQLAlchemy/README.md

   query = "SHOW CONCEPTS"
   res_obj = conn.execute(query)
   results_headers = [(desc[0], desc[1]) for desc in res_obj.cursor.description]

+  # Optional Performance Tuning:
+  # By default, Timbr fetches results in batches of 10,000 rows at a time.
+  # You can increase this batch size for better performance with large datasets.
+  # Note: The maximum batch size is controlled by your Timbr server's
+  # "TIMBR_RESULTSET_MAX_FETCH_SIZE" configuration setting.
+  res_obj.cursor._arraysize = 20000

   results = res_obj.fetchall()

   # Print the columns name